arifb2/old_ruby_sdk/README.md

 ##More Information

-For more information check out [Aria Systems Developer Central](http://developer.ariasystems.net) for more examples, details, and support on [Aria Systems](http://www.ariasystems.com/) services and features.
+Check out [Aria Developer Central](http://developer.ariasystems.net) for more examples, details, and support on [Aria](http://www.ariasystems.com/) services and features.